Minnesota Doula Registry

 The Minnesota legislature enacted a law effective July 1, 2007, creating the Doula Registry within the Minnesota Department of Health (MDH).
-The department verifies that an applicant is a certified doula by one of six private certifying organizations and identifies if the doula has a criminal history as shown on the website of the Minnesota Bureau of Criminal Apprehension.
+The Department verifies that an applicant is a certified doula by one of eight private certifying organizations and identifies if the doula has a criminal history as shown on the website of the Minnesota Bureau of Criminal Apprehension.

 The Minnesota Department of Health does not evaluate the training.
 The Doula Registry is an informational resource.
 Its purpose is to help Minnesotans find doula services.

 Listing on the registry means the doula has at least met the minimum qualifications of training and experience of one of the private certifying organizations.